 What is planning permission and do I need it?

-Planning permission refers to the approval given by the local authority under the power given to it by the 1948 Town and Country Planning Act to allow the building of, or changes to, a building.
-Planning permission is sometimes also known as planning consent.
+Planning permission (sometimes known as planning consent) refers to the approval given by the local authority under the power given to it by the 1948 Town and Country Planning Act to allow the building of, or changes to, a building.
+Its primary purpose is to ensure that any proposed development aligns with local planning policies, considers the impact on the surrounding area, and adheres to design and safety standards.

+It’s always best to contact your local planning department to find out if you need to apply for planning permission before you submit an application – they will be the ones reviewing it.
+Not all building work, extensions or home alterations need planning permission, some changes fall under what’s known as permitted development.
 You can find out who your local authority is here.

-It’s always best to contact your local planning department to find out if you require planning permission before you proceed.
-Not all building work, extensions or home alterations require you to apply for planning permission — some fall under something known as permitted development.

 Renovation work and conversions